nicolelau/liferay-learn/labs/dxp/7.x/installation-and-upgrades/maintaining-a-liferay-dxp-installation/backing-up.md

 ## Backing up Source Code

-If you have extended DXP or have written any plugins, they should be stored in a source code repository such as Git, Subversion, or CVS.
+If you have extended DXP or have written any plugins, they should be stored in a source code repository such as Git, BitBucket, Subversion, or CVS.
 You should back up your source code repository on a regular basis to preserve ongoing work.

 ## Backing up the DXP Installation